Everything you need to know about visiting the Masai Mara Nature Reserve in Kenya with kids.

 Where to stay

-Masai Mara may well be one of the most iconic nature preserves in all of Africa.
+Maasai Mara (or Masai Mara) may well be one of the most iconic nature reserves in all of Africa.
 The game park is home to the Masai people and the Great Migration.
 With an incredibly diverse range of animals, including lions, giraffes, and elephants, as well as a truly breath-taking landscape, it’s an ideal safari location that’s bound to be fun for the whole family.

 If you have set your heart on the Masai Mara, book your accommodation well ahead of time, especially if you are going during the Great Migration between July and October.
 Tented campsites are a popular choice among safari-goers, but if you’re a single parent with one or more children, a tent probably doesn’t feel terribly safe.
 A much more comfortable option would be to rent one of the Masai Mara safari lodges as a base for you and your kids as you spend your days taking in the wilderness.
 Most lodges are located just outside the reserve so do bear that in mind when you search for your family’s accommodation.